 In March of 2013 Steve’s Real Food recalled one lot of our Turducken patties due to possible salmonella contamination.
 The product was pulled off the shelf by the MN Department of Agriculture and tested.
 It returned a positive result for trace amounts of salmonella.
 We have not had any confirmed reports of sick people or dogs even though 90% of the food recalled had already been fed.
 The reason we have not had confirmed cases of sickness is because salmonella will not make a healthy dog sick and humans that feed raw know to wash their hands after touching raw meat.
+These two things combined make raw meat with much higher levels than were found perfectly safe.

 For raw pet food the problem is that it is a known and common occurrence for salmonella to be in raw meat.
 This is why we are instructed to cook meat and poultry to a specific temperature.
 If there was not bacteria in chicken then we would eat it raw if we so desired.
 Therefore it becomes very difficult to distribute a raw pet food that is susceptible to random testing and forced to do a “Voluntary Recall” when it tests positive.